-Arup was appointed to deliver a scoping study that could envisage the Old Oak and Park Royal regeneration project developed utilising circular economy principles.
+Arup was appointed to deliver a scoping study using circular economy principles to envisage the Old Oak and Park Royal regeneration project.

 Moving beyond 'take-make-dispose'

-The 650ha site has the scale and density to embody this approach at every level, applying circular principles to the new community, and at the level of local services and business models.
+The 650ha site has the scale and density to embody this approach, applying core principles to the community at the level of local services and business models.

 Circular initiatives cut across a number of themes which are often interrelated as part of a holistic system, we explored these as part of the study of Old Oak and Park Royal.